BitnomadLive/Data-Mining-MCP-Servers-for-Vulnerabilities/README.md

 ![alt text](https://raw.githubusercontent.com/BitnomadLive/Data-Mining-MCP-Servers-for-Vulnerabilities/refs/heads/main/Code/statistics/file_distribution_bar_chart_no_bins.png "Distribution of File Counts across Repositories")

 To achieve that first all README.md files will be converted to vectors and afterward will be clustered with the DBSCAN algorithm.
+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is a clustering algorithm that groups data points based on density.
+It identifies clusters as regions of high point density separated by areas of low density.
+The algorithm requires two key parameters: eps (the maximum distance between two points to be considered neighbors) and minPts (the minimum number of points required to form a dense region).
+DBSCAN classifies points as core points (dense region centers), border points (on the edge of clusters), or noise points (outliers).
+It is particularly effective for discovering clusters of arbitrary shapes and handling noise.

 Additionally we will output the number of clusters and the amount of repos in each cluster.
 The similarity between the README files is calculated using cosine similarity by creating a similarity matrix, where each row and column entry hold the value of the similarity between two README files.
 That similarity matrix is converted into a csv file (output_cytoscape.csv) and written to disc.
 Moreover all README files that did not fit any cluster are also writen to disc into a file called output_with_unclustered.csv

 ```python
 import os